Begbies Traynor Group

 Answer

 If your company is forced into liquidation, the actions of all directors leading up to insolvency will be investigated by the liquidator.
-Should any wrongdoing be suspected, the case could be passed on to the Department for Business, Innovation and Skills (BIS) for further scrutiny.
+Should any wrongdoing be suspected, the case could be passed on to The Department for Business and Trade (DBT) for further scrutiny.

 This is not a common occurrence, but there are certain situations where your actions would be regarded as unlawful.
 These include: